Industrial style

 Industrial style or industrial chic refers to an aesthetic trend in interior design that takes cues from old factories and industrial spaces that in recent years have been converted to lofts and other living spaces.
+Since its outset as an aesthetic style in the 1920s, Industrialism as a style has grown wider to include industrial features in several art disciplines, including architecture, visual arts, and even cinema.

+History

+Emerging as an outcome of the industrial revolution and legitimized by the Exposition Internationale des Arts Décoratifs et Industriels Modernes, industrial style became a trend in the second half of the 20th century.
+The style was also termed Art Deco in the 1960s, echoing the name of the Parisian event.
+This aesthetic has gained acceptance since then, remaining popular beyond the 2010s.

+Interiors

-Components of industrial style include weathered wood, building systems, exposed brick, industrial lighting fixtures and concrete.
+Components of industrial style include weathered wood, building systems, exposed brick, industrial lighting fixtures, and concrete.

-This aesthetic became popular in the late 2000s and remained popular in the 2010s.

 Industrial style can also be seen in the use of unexpected materials used in building.
 Shipping containers are now being used in architecture for homes and commercial spaces.
-The Industrial style of design is most commonly found in urban areas including cities and lofts.
+The industrial style of design is most commonly found in urban areas, including cities and lofts.
 These are prime locations because they provide almost a blank space for homeowners to get started with a fresh canvas.
-These locations also contain some of the key elements used to achieve this style of design including exposed bricks and pipes, concrete flooring, and large open windows.
-These elements help give the space a “warehouse” feel which is the ultimate goal of this style of design.
-This style incorporates raw materials to give the space an unfinished feel.
+Such locations also contain some of the key elements used to achieve this style of design including exposed bricks, and pipes, concrete flooring, and large open windows.
+These elements help give the space a “warehouse” feel, which is the ultimate goal of this style of design.
+This style incorporates raw materials to give the space an unfinished look.

 To achieve an industrial feel, a natural color palette is most commonly used.
-A mix of grays, neutrals and rustic colors can be seen in these spaces.
+A mix of grays, neutrals, and rustic colors can be seen in these spaces.
 These simple colors allow for the use of furniture and other accessories to help liven up the room.
 Also, having the walls a neutral color allows for open areas like lofts to feel bigger and more connected while giving furniture the opportunity to help create a natural flow of the room.

-Large sectionals are a staple item in any industrial style room.
+Large sectionals are a staple item in any industrial-style room.
 This is because of their ability to help close off larger spaces and help divide up the living areas.
 This is important because spaces like lofts tend to be very open.
 In order to create the illusion of multiple rooms, a sectional can help block the flow and define a separate living area.